 Technology has played a vital role in improving the standard of living of mankind.
 It has also made people lazy.
 Not sure, whether I should thank technology or blame it for the simple reason that it has increased the average life expectancy to 70 years.
 It makes me think if I have been gifted such a long life, shouldn’t I plan for a healthy and happy retirement?
 Shouldn’t I be prepared for relaxed tomorrow?

-I am pretty sure you guys have been of the same thought process.
-Are we on the same boat?
+I am pretty sure you guys have been in the same thought process.
+Are we in the same boat?
 Absolutely.
 Ladies and gentleman let me present you National Pension Scheme.

 What is NPS?

 The Government of India started the National Pension System under the Pension Fund Regulatory and Development Authority (PFRDA).
 National Pension Scheme is an old age security coverage to all citizens who have opted out for this scheme.
 It is a voluntary scheme.

 - Tax Deduction: Additional tax deduction of Rs.50,000 can be availed via NPS under section 80CCE other than 1.5 lakh deduction which we get under 80C.

 - Returns: You can expect a return of 8% – 9.5% from NPS.
 It is totally depending upon the investment choice you do (Ref point: investment choice under NPS below.